abemusic/django-base-project/README.md

   postactivate script that's located in your virtualenv's bin directory.
 You can quickly get to that locacation by typing `cdvirtualenv`.
 There's a template of a common script I use in `etc/postactivate`
+* Database configuration is using the dj-database-url utility to create the database dictionary from a URI string that's pulled from the `DATABASE_URL` environment variable.

 [virtualenvwrapper]: https://bitbucket.org/dhellmann/virtualenvwrapper